- Paint roller

 For the best buy, pay attention to the concentration of cleaner in the 1-gallon plastic jug.
 Some of the cleaners appear to cost more, but on closer inspection, you’ll see that the gallon container mixes with water to make 5 gallons of cleaning solution (enough for a large deck).

-Even though this project is low-tech, there are a few things you probably need to buy.
+Cover your plants with plastic sheets once you’ve soaked them with water.
+Most strippers and deck cleaners won’t ruin your plants but can subject them to unnecessary stress.
+Even though this deck cleaning and staining project is low-tech, there are a few things you probably need to buy.
 Get rubber boots and rubber gloves.
 I like the gloves that cover up the forearms to protect against stripper that splatters and drips.
 Buy a paint applicator like the one shown in Photo 3 to apply stripper.
-I've tried brushes and rollers and this tool beats them all.
-You'll also need a 1- or 2-gallon pump sprayer (buy one specifically for deck cleaners) and a hand-held stiff-bristle nylon scrub brush to scrub the stripper after you apply it.
+I’ve tried brushes and rollers and this tool beats them all.
+You’ll also need a 1- or 2-gallon pump sprayer (buy one specifically for deck cleaners) and a hand-held stiff-bristle nylon scrub brush to scrub the stripper after you apply it.
 For scrubbing the deck surface, you can use a stiff brush (and I mean stiff!) with a pole handle like the one shown in Photo 7.
 Also wear safety glasses and old clothes because the stiff bristles of the scrubbing brushes can spit tiny droplets everywhere.

 You’ll also want to protect any plants surrounding your deck (photo 2).
 Be sure to remove the plastic soon after cleaning and rinsing so it won’t stress the plants.